ssyarlag/election-blog/content/post/2024-10-09-week-6-campaign-ads/index.md

-This week, we explore the impact of campaign ads on election outcomes, implementing a Bayesian prediction model.
-My thanks as always to Matthew Dardet for his generous starter code, especially in the implementation of the Bayesian prediction model.
+This week, we explore the impact of campaign ads on election outcomes.
+My thanks as always to Matthew Dardet for his generous starter code.

 I start by including some visualizations and charts, also originally put together by Matt, to help better understand advertising trends.

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-2-1.png" width="672" />

 It appears that economic themes, including employment, budget, and taxes, are common themes in ads nationwide, potentially suggesting that campaigns believe that information related to the economy is a key topic in the minds of many voters and therefore must be addressed.
 I was interested, though, in seeing how this translated into social media ads in more recent elections.
 Using Facebook data from the most recent presidential election, subsetted to only include advertisements directly launched by the Biden or Trump campaigns, I produced a visualization that compared the number of ads launched, the amount of spending, and polling support over time.